arslanblcn/arslanblcn.github.io/_posts/2021-07-03-Hackthebox-Heist-Walkthrough.md

 ![Getting Access](/assets/img/posts/heist/access.png)

-After some searching on the box I saw there is firefox.exe and there are running process that blong to firefox.
+After some searching on the box I saw there is firefox.exe and there are running processes that belong to firefox.

 ```bash
 [0;31m*Evil-WinRM*[0m[0;1;33m PS [0mC:\Users\Chase\Desktop> ps